Ibn Abbas

 ʿAbd Allāh ibn ʿAbbās (عَبْد ٱللَّٰه ٱبْن عَبَّاس; c.
-619 – 687 CE), also known as Ibn ʿAbbās, was one of the cousins of the Islamic prophet Muhammad.
+619 – 687 CE), also known as Ibn ʿAbbās, was one of the cousins of the prophet Muhammad.
 He is considered to be the greatest mufassir of the Qur'an.

 He was the son of Abbas ibn Abd al-Muttalib, an uncle of Muhammad, and a nephew of Maymunah bint al-Harith, who later became Muhammad's wife.
 During the early struggles for the caliphate he supported Ali, and was made governor of Basra.
 He withdrew to Mecca shortly afterwards.
 During the reign of Mu'awiya I he lived in Hejaz and often travelled to Damascus.
-After Mu'awiya I died in 680 CE he fled to at-Ta'if, where he died in around 687 CE.
+After Mu'awiya I died in 680 CE he migrated to At-Ta'if, where he is resting from around 687 CE.

 'Abd Allah ibn Abbas was highly regarded for his knowledge of traditions and his critical interpretation of the Qur'an.
 From early on, he gathered information from other companions of Muhammad and gave classes and wrote commentaries.

 Biography

 Family

-He was the third son of a wealthy merchant, ‘Abbas ibn ‘Abd al-Muttalib, thus he was called Ibn Abbas (the son of Abbas).
+He was the third son of a wealthy merchant, Al-'Abbas ibn 'Abd al-Muttalib, thus he was called Ibn Abbas (the son of Abbas).
 His mother was Umm al-Fadl Lubaba, who prided herself in being the second woman who converted to Islam, on the same day as her close friend Khadijah bint Khuwaylid, Muhammad's wife.

-The father of Ibn Abbas and the father of Muhammad were both sons of Shaiba ibn Hashim, better known as ‘Abdu’l-Muṭṭalib.
-Shaiba bin Hashim's father was Hashim ibn Abd Manaf, the progenitor of the Banu Hashim clan of the Quraish tribe in Mecca.
+The father of Ibn Abbas and the father of Muhammad were both sons of Shaiba ibn Hashim, better known as 'Abdul-Muṭṭalib.
+Shaiba bin Hashim's father was Hashim ibn Abd Manaf, the progenitor of the clain of Banu Hashim of the tribe of Quraysh in Mecca.

 619–632: Muhammad's era

-Ibn Abbas was born in 3 BH (619–620 CE) and his mother took him to Muhammad before he had begun to suckle.
+Ibn Abbas was born in 3 BH (619–620 C.E.) and his mother took him to Muhammad before he had begun to suckle.
 This event represented the beginning of a close relationship between them.

 As he grew up, he was by Muhammad's side doing different services like fetching water for ablution (wudu).
 He would pray (salat) with Muhammad and follow him on his assemblies, journeys and expeditions.
 It is said that Muhammad would often draw him close, pat him on the shoulder and pray, "O God!
 Teach him (the knowledge of) the Book (Qur'an) ".
 Muhammad had also supplicated for him to attain discernment in religion.
 Ibn Abbas kept following Muhammad, memorizing and learning his teaching.